Jignesh2003/LLM-CodeGeneration-Energy-Consumption-Chatbot/README.md

     and following are the column names in the dataset after preprocessing where as you can see that the index is set to datetime:
     {df_info_str}

-    Provide me with only python pandas code for below natural language questions, please only provide the pandas code:
+    Provide me with only python pandas code for below natural language questions, please only provide the pandas code  which can provide the result when executed:
     {natural_language_question}
     """
 ```